BrigJS/brig/README.md

 In order to make QML application in pure JavaScript possible, `Brig` provides a way to use Node.js to extends QML without C/C++.
 That means developer can do more thing in QML with NPM modules and Node.js APIs.

-## Wht

-The JavaScript in QML is limited, which is used for QML components control only.
-If developer need more functions that something's like system calls(FileSystem, Socket, crypto ...etc) or using external libraries, C/C++ is the only way to make it.
-Now, `Brig` provides a way to use Node.js to extends QML without C/C++, that means developer can do more thing in QML with NPM modules and Node.js APIs.

 ## Requirements

 Ensure Qt 5+ tookits and Node.js 0.10+ are ready to go on your system.